Johan Santana: No-hitter

 On June 1, in only the 11th start since returning from shoulder surgery, Santana threw a no-hitter against the St. Louis Cardinals, the defending World Series champions.
 This was the first no-hitter in Mets franchise history, coming in their 51st season and 8,020th regular-season game.
-It marked only the eighth no-hitter in MLB history against a defending World Series champion team, the first since former Met Nolan Ryan blanked the Oakland Athletics in 1990.
+It marked only the eighth no-hitter in MLB history against a defending World Series champion team, the first since Nolan Ryan blanked the Oakland Athletics in 1990.
 Santana walked five batters, recorded eight strikeouts, and lowered his season ERA to 2.38.
 He also threw a career-high 134 pitches.
 Notable moments in the game included a liner in the sixth inning by former Met Carlos Beltrán, which hit the foul line behind third base but was ruled foul.
 In the seventh inning, Mike Baxter made a difficult catch in left field, preserving the no-hitter, and then violently crashed into the wall.
-He left the game with a bruised left shoulder and was subsequently placed on the DL.
+He left the game with a bruised left shoulder and was subsequently placed on the disabled list.

 For throwing the no-hitter, Santana was named National League Player of the Week for the week ending June 3, 2012.
 It was his fifth such award and followed his teammate R. A. Dickey who won it the prior week.
 His pitching feat earned him the Key to the City, which was bestowed by Mayor Michael Bloomberg.

 As of 2025, Santana's no-hitter is the only solo no-hitter by a Mets pitcher, although five Mets pitchers combined to no-hit the Philadelphia Phillies 3-0 on April 29, 2022.